Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Conclusions

-We thank Y. Pachot, C. Marolleau, and N. Keller-Mayaud from the City Council services of Lyon for giving us access to empirical data about parking.
-This work was funded by an Impulsion grant from IDEXLYON (2020-2021).
+\ACKNOWLEDGMENT{ We thank Y. Pachot, C. Marolleau, and N. Keller-Mayaud from the City Council services of Lyon for giving us access to empirical data about parking, and L\'eo Bulckaen for enlightening discussions.
+This work was funded by an Impulsion grant from IDEXLYON (2020-2021). }